re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 Now, we want to have both `issues$` and `openIssuesLen$` subscriptions alive throughout the lifetime of the app, because it might happen that the components that need these values are not rendered until it's too late.
-To solve this, we could use `useSubscribe` or `<Subscribe />` in the top-level component, but we'll just do it in here as a top-level subscription to keep it simple.
+To solve this, we could use [`useSubscribe`](../api/core/useSubscribe) or [`<Subscribe />`](../api/core/subscribe) in the top-level component, but we'll just do it in here as a top-level subscription to keep it simple.

-We need to also think on a recovery strategy to make sure this subscription doesn't end if there's an error.
-In our case, we will recover when either the current repo or page changes.
+We need to also think of a recovery strategy to make sure this subscription doesn't end if there's an error.
+In our case, we will recover when either the current repo or page changes:

 ```ts
 merge(issues$, openIssuesLen$)